 So what if the trick animals ended up being mostly nonsense?
 The game wants you to listen to them.
 Becoming Maya isn’t following a list of morals.
 It’s about opening yourself to how others live. popol maya shares that message over and over to its end, though with noticeable gaps between what you do and how you get there.

-Completing the game leads an alternate playthrough with a new animals.
-It ends the same way by pointing you to a different maya-name website that also no longer exists.
+Completing the game leads to an alternate playthrough with new animals.
+It ends the same way by pointing you to a different maya-name website, which also no longer exists.

 In the interest of preservation, I have uploaded popol maya to the Internet Archive.
 Big thanks to Tumblr user compudsgn for ripping and scanning the game and sharing it with me!
 The Internet Archive download includes MAYASEL, a fan-made tool by A. Shimada that allows you to play with more than one save file.